-Stress factors such as handling, sudden environmental changes, heat, feed programs & diet composition changes, vaccination, disease challenges, infections, impaired immune response are affecting animal health and productivity.
+Stress factors such as animal handling, sudden environmental changes, feeding programs & diets change-over, vaccination, disease challenges, infections, impaired immune response, are all affecting animal health and productivity.

-Animals possess a limited natural resistance and immunity against such stresses leading often to oxidative stress, when the animal is no longer capable of detoxifying timely the reactive oxygen species at cell level..
-The impact of such stress factors are worsened and amplified in the presence of toxins.
+Animals possess a limited natural resistance and immunity against such stresses leading often to oxidative stress, when the animal is no longer capable of detoxifying timely the reactive oxygen species at cellular level.
+The impact of such stress factors is worsened and amplified in the presence of (myco)toxins: